Why Goals are Important in Video Marketing (and Any Other Marketing)

-For the sake argument let’s say your marketing goal is a bit ambiguous, like “I want to generate more traffic on my website”.
-On its surface that seems like a fine goal, but it’s unfocused.
-It doesn’t answer all the questions that sure to pop up when reviewing the campaign.
-What if you run an extensive video campaign and the result is an increase in website traffic of 1%?
+For the sake of argument, let’s say your marketing goal is a bit ambiguous, like “I want to generate more traffic on my website.”
+On its surface, that seems like a good goal, but it’s unfocused.
+It doesn’t answer all the questions that will pop up when reviewing the campaign.
+What if you run an extensive video campaign, and the result is an increase in website traffic of 1%?
 Is that a success?
 What if your video marketing strategy takes four years to show a return on traffic?
-Is broadly increasing website traffic a relevant goal if the majority of your marketing takes place off-line?
+Is broadly increasing website traffic a relevant goal if most of your marketing takes place offline?
 This is a ‘more questions than answers’ situation.

 SMART Goal Example

 The SMART Goal is the differentiator that turns a soft and unfocused goal like “I want more traffic” into something that can be measured and push your campaign forward.
 Here is a SMART goal example of that vague goal example: